ESP-Web-Development/Ditester/README.md

 ## About Ditester

-The dependency injection in this library is done with [`Microsoft.Extensions.DependencyInjection`](https://github.com/dotnet/runtime/tree/main/src/libraries/Microsoft.Extensions.DependencyInjection), the same as ASP.NET Core.
-This means that you can also test custom services and controllers and expect identical behavior as in your application.
+The dependency injection in this library is done with the help of [`Microsoft.Extensions.DependencyInjection`](https://github.com/dotnet/runtime/tree/main/src/libraries/Microsoft.Extensions.DependencyInjection), the same as ASP.NET Core.
+This means that you can also test custom services and controllers written for ASP.NET Core and expect identical behavior as in your application.

+There's no need to set up an [`IHost`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.ihost).
+Ditester already does that and it also exposes the [`HostBuilderContext`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.hostbuildercontext) to the user during instantiation.
+Keep in mind that the `IHost` never actually gets started and it is used internally solely for its [`IServiceProvider`](https://docs.microsoft.com/en-us/dotnet/api/system.iserviceprovider).

+This library is meant to be kept small and simple to use, and currently there are no other features on the TODO list.
+At the moment, any users that would like to see new major features are encouraged to start their own fork of this project.

 ## License